Chong Chon Gang: History

 On 11 March 2009, Chong Chon Gang was chased by Somali pirates in the Arabian Sea.
 Pirates shot bullets and an RPG from a speedboat, which damaged the ship and injured two crew members.
 After the attack, the ship caught the attention of maritime officials when it made a stop at the Russian naval facility in Tartus, Syria.
-It's unknown why it was there.
+It is unknown why it was there.

 Detentions

 On 26 February 2003, Iran detained Chong Chon Gang at Bandar Imam Khomeini.

 In February 2010, Ukrainian authorities detained the ship at Oktyabrsk Port, Mykolaiv.
 It was carrying a heroin substitute, alcohol, cigarettes, and AK-47 ammunition.

 In March 2010, Egypt charged that the vessel was carrying "dangerous goods".

 From April 12, 2013, to July 11 the Chong Chon Gang sent irregular signals to the Automatic Identification System.
 This and "unspecified" intelligence prompted Panamanian officials to seize the ship on 15 July at Manzanillo International Terminal.
 Reportedly, when Panamanian troops approached the ship, its crew responded violently and the captain later attempted to kill himself.
 A reported missile was found buried in a cargo of 250,000 bags of brown sugar, resulting in the vessel's seizure.
 It was reportedly on its way from Cuba to North Korea.
 As of July 2013, only two of the several cargo compartments had been inspected.
 North Korea has yet to comment, while Cuba stated that the "obsolete weapons" on the ship were going to North Korea for repair.
 These weapons included two anti-aircraft missile batteries, nine air defense missiles in parts, two Mikoyan-Gurevich MiG-21 fighter planes, and 15 engines for them.
 All the weapons aboard were originally manufactured in the Soviet Union and dated to the mid-20th century.

 The Red Cross stated that "[the crew members] are OK.
 They are all calm,".
 Panama expelled most of the ship's 35-man crew to Cuba and other countries on 30 January 2014.
 The captain and two other officers were kept in Panama to face charges of arms smuggling.
 The North Korean government paid a fine of US$700,000 for the release of the vessel.